 First, always ensure that you use an oil filter that meets your engine manufacturer’s specifications.
 Having your routine service done at a professional center, such as LubeZone Truck Lube Center, is an excellent way to make sure the right parts are used on your truck every time.
 As truck industry experts, our technicians and service representatives can match the correct parts to your engine.

-Oil analysis involves taking a small sample of oil from your engine during the draining process, storing it, and having it tested for specific contaminants and wear metals.
-If your engine isn’t functioning as it should, and there is too much friction between the different components, traces of various elements will be left behind in the oil.
-An expert technician will be able to evaluate the findings of your oil analysis and provide direction on any additional maintenance your truck needs to get the most out of every oil change.
+Oil analysis involves taking a small sample of oil from your engine during the draining process, storing it, and having it tested for specific contaminants.
+If your engine isn’t functioning as it should, and there is too much friction between the different components, traces of various elements are left behind in the oil.
+An expert technician will evaluate the findings of your oil analysis and provide direction on any additional maintenance your truck needs to get the most out of every oil change.

-Following the correct semi-truck oil change intervals is essential to protecting the life of your engine and the overall health of your truck.
-When answering the question of how often to change semi-truck oil, the answer will be slightly different for each driver and each truck.
-For this reason, it is imperative that you check your owner’s manual and know what signs to be aware of that may mean it’s time for an oil change.
+Following the correct semi-truck oil change intervals is essential to protecting the life of your engine and the overall truck health.
+When answering how often to change semi-truck oil, the answer will be slightly different for each truck.
+You must check your owner’s manual.
+Get to know what signs to be aware of that may mean it’s time for an oil change.

 The friendly service technicians at LubeZone Truck Lube Center are here for all of your full-service oil change needs.
 We have extended hours for your convenience, and you do not need an appointment to come in.

 If you’re on the road, are about to begin, or have just finished a trip, stop at the nearest LubeZone for your next semi-truck oil change.
 We’ll get you in and out in just 30 to 40 minutes!